Reanna Blades: Burnley

 On 30 June 2024, Blades left Chelsea after the end of her contract and joined National League North side Burnley on 1 August.
 On 15 September 2024, she scored her debut goal for the club against Nottingham Forest in a 1–1 draw, helping to secure a point for the side.
 On 1 December, in the second round of the 2024–25 FA Cup, Blades scored a first half goal in the 11–0 win over Bradford City.

 Sunderland

-On 2 July 2025.
-Sunderland announced that Blades a pacey winger had signed an initial one-year deal, moving up to the Women's Super League 2.
-The club are holding an option of a further year, following the expiration of her contract with National League North side Burnley.
+On 2 July 2025, Sunderland announced that Blades had signed an initial one-year deal, moving up to the Women's Super League 2.

+Portsmouth

+On 26 September 2026, Portsmouth had announced that Blades had signed for the club.

 International career

 Blades has represented England at under-16, under-17, and under-19 youth levels.

 Blades received her first senior international call up to the Jamaica national football team for friendly fixtures against France, where she was an unused substitute in the first match on 26 October 2024.